openconfig/gnmic/docs/user_guide/event_processors/event_strings.md

-The `event-strings` processor, exposes a few of Golang strings transformation functions, there functions can be applied to tags, tag names, values or value names.
+The `event-strings` processor exposes a few of Golang strings transformation functions, there functions can be applied to tags, tag names, values or value names.

 Supported functions: